Airfordable/klaviyo-node/README.md

 ## API Examples

-After installing the klaviyo package you can initiate it using your public token which is for track events or identifying profiles and/or your private API key to utilize the metrics and list APIs.
+After installing the klaviyo package you can initiate it using your public token which is for track events or identifying profiles.

     const Klaviyo = require('klaviyo-node')